gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 The PSI value indicates the level of change between the populations or time periods being compared.
 Generally, a lower PSI indicates stability or minimal change, while a higher PSI suggests that there has been a significant shift in the distribution of the variable.
 The threshold for what constitutes a "significant" change can depend on the context and the specific application.

+To implement this into your code, you can simply utilized the [DropHighPSIFeatures](https://feature-engine.trainindata.com/en/latest/user_guide/selection/DropHighPSIFeatures.html) of the feature-engine package.
+From that class, you can extract the PSI values per feature and the features to drop.

 ## Page-Hinkley
 Page-Hinkley is a statistical method used for change detection in time-series data.
 It's particularly useful for identifying abrupt or sudden changes in the statistical properties of a sequence of observations.
 This method is commonly employed in fields such as quality control, anomaly detection, and surveillance, where detecting unexpected shifts in data patterns is crucial.